Last Updated: January 20, 2021.

 - Communicate about Individual accounts and activities on TrialSpark's Services and systems, and, in TrialSpark's discretion, changes to any TrialSpark policy;

-- Comply with regulatory requirements, including collecting and using information relating to adverse effects you have experienced when using our products;
+- Comply with regulatory requirements, including collecting and using information relating to adverse effects you may have experience when using our Services;

 - Prevent potentially prohibited or illegal activities.

-- Marketing TrialSpark Products and Services: TrialSpark may use Personal Information to provide you with materials about offers, products, and Services that may be of interest, including new content or Services.
-TrialSpark may provide you with these materials by phone, postal mail, facsimile, or email, as permitted by applicable law.
+Marketing TrialSpark Services: TrialSpark may use Personal Information to provide you with materials about Services that may be of interest, including new content or Services.
+TrialSpark may provide you with these materials by phone, postal mail, facsimile, email, or other means of communication as permitted by applicable law.
 Such uses include:

 - To tailor content, advertisements, and offers;